KhurrumA/Group-Project/ScrumLogSprint2.md

 ### Meeting Notes

 Next Meeting will be held on Wednesday 13/02/2024 where everyone will be asked to show the progress that has been made.
 For those who have to create multiple pages, make sure at least one is completed.

+### Meeting 1 Outcome

+- Everyone is up to date with their work